Kero76/Job-Offer/readme.txt

 Job Offer allows you to add differents type of offers on your website.

-For more information, contact developper (Nicolas GILLE <nic.gille@gmail.com>.
+For more information, contact developper (Nicolas GILLE <nic.gille@gmail.com>).

 = Features include: =

 * Added some type of offer.
-* Using TyniMCE editor if is enable for siplify the style of your offer.
+* Using TyniMCE editor if is enable for simplify the style of your offer.
 * Generate shortcode for simplify integration on your website.
+* Generate automaticaly the good link on your offers pages.
+* Using custom shortcode for generate one offer infotmation if you like, for customised style for example.
 * See directly and autoselect the shortcode beside all offers view.
-* .pot file for translations included

 = Usage: =

 For using Job Offer, using two shortcode on your post or page.
-    - [jo_jobs] for see all offers stored in your website.
+    - [jo_jobs] for see all offers stored in your website and redirect it on the good post.
     - [jo_job id="[your_id]"] when replace [your_id] by offer id for see the details about her.
 For simplified, you can find these shortcodes directly in your admin page, beside "View all Offers" page.